Day 1 – October 29th, Friday

 On our drive towards our adventures today, we’ll pass the Instagram worthy mustard fields in full bloom where we’ll stop for selfies.

-Today we’ll have brunch at the Acacia House in posh St. Helena.
+Today, we’ll have brunch at the Acacia House in posh St. Helena.
 We’ll be sure to save time afterwards for a bit of shopping.
-St. Helena has everything you’d want to buy from jewelry to consignment shops, art galleries, bookstores, chic clothing, artisanal chocolate as well as the Spice Islands Marketplace at the Culinary Institute at Greystone, heaven for cooks and foodies.
+St. Helena has everything you’d want to buy from jewelry to consignment shops, art galleries, bookstores, chic clothing, artisanal chocolate as well as the Spice Islands Marketplace at the Culinary Institute at Greystone – heaven for cooks and foodies.
+We’ll meet up with a friend there is she’s in town, who is a good friend of Oprah’s.

 Next, we’ll make a pilgrimage to Corison Wine.
 Cathy Corison is a pioneer in women’s winemaking in the valley.
-She was told while getting her master’s degree that she wouldn’t be able to get a job in Napa because she was a woman.
+She was told while getting her master’s degree that she’d never be able to get a job in Napa because she was a woman.
 Defying all odds, by 1987, she had opened her own winery.
 Here we’ll taste her award-winning Cabernets.

 After all the wine we’ve enjoyed, tonight is reserved for a little Beer & BBQ in a relaxed setting, where we can toast to a long weekend of discovery, amazing women and new friendships made.